Dependency Preservation May Prevent Stopping at $2NF$: Abstract

-\begin {abstract} Traditionally, it was accepted that a relational database can be normalized step-by-step, from a set of un-normalized tables to tables in $1NF$, then to $2NF$, then to $3NF$, then (possibly) to $BCNF$.
-The rule applied to a table in $1NF$ in order to transform it to a set of tables in $2NF$ seems to be too straightforward to pose any difficulty.
+Traditionally, it was accepted that a relational database can be normalized step-by-step, from a set of un-normalized tables to tables in $1NF$, then to $2NF$, then to $3NF$, then (possibly) to $BCNF$.
+In particular, the rule applied to a table in $1NF$ in order to transform it to a set of tables in $2NF$ seems to be too straightforward to pose any difficulty.

+While it is a common belief to consider, theoretically, a database to be 'better' the higher it is normalized, practical usage advocates that this may not always be true -- in some cases a database performance may increase if left in a lower normal form, without sacrificing any of the advantages of a higher normal form.

-However, we show that, depending on the set of functional dependencies, it is impossible to reach $2NF$ and stop there; one must, in these cases, perform the normalization from $1NF$ to $3NF$ as an indecomposable move.
-The minimal setup to exhibit the phenomena requires a single composite key, and two partially overlapping chains of transitive dependencies. \end {abstract}
+It was taken for granted that a normalization process can be stopped after reaching any normal form, without proceeding to the next higher one.
+However, we show that, depending on the set of functional dependencies, it may be impossible to be `precisely' (in a manner to be explained in the sequel) in $2NF$.
+One must, in these cases, either perform the normalization from $1NF$ to $3NF$ as an indecomposable move, or settle for a normalization between $2NF$ and $3NF$.